OWRC/interpolants/index.md

 # **Data Sources**

+## **Database**

-The ORMGP data systems described below are active, in that they are automatically updated at near real-time.
+[Our main MSSQL Server database](/database-manual/Contents/TOC.html) is our prime central database that holds all the information needed to support our decision-making tools.
+The ORMGP data systems are *active*, in that they are automatically updated at near real-time.
 From hourly and daily intervals, a series of "web-scraper" routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
 The objective is to "centralize" hydrogeological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the ORMGP. [**_Data sources: more details._**](/interpolants/sources/sources.html)

 ## Geology